The-Bracket-Project/landing_page/README.md

 - `public/`: Static assets (images, videos).
 - `manim_scenes/`: Optional Manim CE scenes (see below).

-Navigation / Flows
+- Navigation / Flows
   - Products dropdown: two side-by-side items (Personality Quantification, Compatibility OS) linking to their product pages.
   - Login button: goes to `/password`, where you can choose:
     - “Quantify Personality” → `/showcase` (password is prompted there)
     - “Full OS Demo” → external `https://demo.thebracket.ai` (handles auth itself)
+  - The assessment results page now includes a CTA that deep-links into the task demo (`/study`) using the freshly generated `request_id`.
+Configure the target via `NEXT_PUBLIC_STUDY_DEMO_URL` (see Env below).
   - Client Portal link was removed from the navbar.

 Media & Fitting
 - Hero video uses `AutoPlayVideo` with `NodeGridScene_noaudio.mp4` (muted, inline, no controls).